CallumMoss/Mitigating_Backdoor_Attacks_in_LLMs/README.md

 - ```shell
   sudo apt install git

-2.1 Install Conda (or any other enviornemnt manager):
+2.1 Download and Install Conda (or any other enviornemnt manager):
-- ```shell
-  bash Anaconda-latest-Linux-x86_64.sh
+- Visit this website to download and install conda: https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html

 2.2 Create a new Conda enviornment:
 - ```shell